zimi-pl/sailor/README.md

 ## Why use Sailor?

-The goal of this library is not to replace other frameworks.
+The goal of this library **is not to** replace other libraries/frameworks.
 It's rather to help you isolate your domain from implementations of your ports/adapters.
 Domain of your application should not know about DB, Message bus, dependency injection, servers and clients (and any other tools) you're using.